This lesson will demonstrate how to create a feed in ArcGIS Velocity.

 - In the Select a feed type window, you have access to groupings of the various feed types you can create in Velocity.

-- Click See More under Web & Messaging to access the feed types for web and messaging feeds.
-Similarly, you can search for simulator in the search box.
+- Click See all under Web and Messaging to access the feed types for web and messaging feeds.
+Similarly, you can search for simulator in the search.

 - Click HTTP to access the HTTP related feed types.

-- Click Simulator to choose this feed type.
+- Click HTTP Simulator to choose this feed type.

 The first step in configuring a new feed is to define the connection properties to the data source.
 This can be, for example, defining a connection to a server with authentication credentials or simply browsing to a feature layer in ArcGIS Online.

-For Simulator feeds, you will connect to a simulation file available at a URL.
+For HTTP Simulator feeds, you will connect to a simulation file available at a URL.

-- In the Simulator Options step, enter the connection properties as follows:
+- In the Configure Simulation step, enter the connection properties as follows:

 - For URL, enter the following URL:

-- For Field Separator, accept the default comma (,), since this file you are connecting to is comma-delimited.
+- For Field separator (optional), accept the default comma (,), since this file you are connecting to is comma-delimited.

 This simulation file contains a set of observations for 30 ships, ordered by timestamp.
 By setting this property to 30, the data will be extracted 30 rows at a time, meaning there will be a new observation for every unique ship in the dataset.

-This property controls the rate at which the specified number of rows is simulated.
+This parameter controls the rate at which the specified number of rows is simulated.
 In this case, you will simulate 30 observations (one for each ship) every 1000 milliseconds (or 1 second).

-When checked, the simulator feed will loop the data when the end of the simulation file is reached.
+When checked, the HTTP Simulator feed will loop the data when the end of the simulation file is reached.

 When checked, the time values in the data are converted to the current time as it is simulated.
 This allows applications to treat the data as current real-time data.